wjddmlcjf217/tosser/README.md

 **INSTRUCTIONS**

-- Unzip and navigate to TEAM-01-COMP-2930/assets and open index.html
+- Unzip all files and navigate to the TEAM-01-COMP-2930 folder
+- Open index.html
 - Use the e-mail sign in method and enter any valid e-mail address (doesn't have to be real)
 - Enjoy!